-This is an internally-prepared document that outlines your equity ownership percentages.
-The bank will want this because they want to know who owns a majority of your company, and will likely want to perform background and/or credit checks on majority owners.
+This is an internally prepared document that outlines your equity ownership percentages.
+The bank will want this because they want to know who owns a majority of your company and they will likely want to perform background and/or credit checks on majority owners.

 These documents outline what your company does, how it’s structured, and the details of how it’s incorporated.
 The purpose of gathering these requirements is for banks to verify your business and protect themselves from fraud.

 Articles of Incorporation (Corporations) / Organization (LLC)

 These are filed with the Secretary of State in the state that you’re incorporated or organized in.
 They’re usually created and filed by your legal counsel.
 The documents are like a “corporate birth certificate” that act as a charter to establish your company’s existence.

 These documents outline your corporate structure, primary business activity, ownership, board members, voting rights, etc. They’re usually also drafted by your legal counsel but do not need to be filed.

 This is an onsite exam at your business where examiners will come out to inspect your records, assets, and documents to ascertain the quality of your company’s collateral assets.
 These exams are usually performed by specialists, and at your expense prior to closing a loan.